Hynes Convention Center station: Planned renovations

 In November 2015, MassDOT approved plans for a development called "The Viola" on the site, with construction to begin in 2019.
-The developer, Peebles Corporation, was to work with the MBTA to design the renovated station, but will not perform the construction work.
-Instead, Peebles would provide $30.5 million of the estimated $45.7 million station cost; the MBTA would obtain the remaining funds and organize the renovation.
-The development will relocate part of the Massachusetts Avenue entrance slightly south into the new structure.
+The developer, Peebles Corporation, was to work with the MBTA to design the renovated station, but would not perform the construction work.
+Instead, Peebles was to provide $30.5 million of the estimated $45.7 million station cost; the MBTA would obtain the remaining funds and organize the renovation.
+The development would relocate part of the Massachusetts Avenue entrance slightly south into the new structure.